Cost Sharing for Developing a Proposal

 - Use of the term “matching” generally describes a larger commitment.
 Matching is often referred to as a dollar-for-dollar, 2-for-1, or 3-for-1 match of non-federal funds to sponsor funds.

-- If your project includes cost share, the costs that are counted as cost share must meet the same criteria as direct costs: allowable, allocable, and reasonable.
+- If your project includes cost share, the costs that are counted as cost share must meet the same criteria as direct costs: allowable, allocable, equitable and reasonable.

 Any instances of Voluntary cost sharing must be approved in advance by the Provost’s Office and the ORSSP before applying for funding.
 In such cases, in-kind faculty salary time, unrecovered F&A costs and/or tuition waivers for graduate assistants working on the project will be applied toward the cost sharing requirement.